nandor1992/Hotel-PolyHilton/README.md

 -----------------
 -Supports general information about Hotel
 -Login page for Users, Employes and Admins
+-Second Tab Create user
 -Can go to Form2,Form3,Form4,Form5

 Administrator - Form2
 ---------------------
 -Has tabs for the following:
-*Employes: Modification, Addition, Deletion, General Review,Protmote to admin *Prices and Discounts: Can add prices modify/delete add discounts *Cleaning: Gives the manager the opportunity to Distribuite work for the Cleaning *Room Info:Shows the information of all the rooms and allows for the modification of the room status *Customer Page:Displayes Information about Customers and their Reservations *Statistics: Displayes Interesting statistics about the Hotel
+1.Employes: Modification, Addition, Deletion, General Review,Protmote to admin 2.Prices and Discounts: Can add prices modify/delete add discounts 3.Cleaning: Gives the manager the opportunity to Distribuite work for the Cleaning 4.Room Info:Shows the information of all the rooms and allows for the modification of the room status 5.Customer Page:Displayes Information about Customers and their Reservations 6.Statistics: Displayes Interesting statistics about the Hotel

 Cleaning - Form3
 ----------------